Boston University PY106 - Physics II

 sine,

 cosine, exponential and their inverse functions.
-Any will do.
-For
+Any will do, but

 - Math/Physics Prep